 Now we're ready to head to REIGA.
 Rotate the ADF heading knob until our current heading is at the top (basically, the ADF should match the directional gyro).
 When we pass the SUNOL intersection, look at the ADF needle, and set the DG bug to that heading (I assume you're using the autopilot.
 If not, just turn to that heading).
 At the end of the turn, the ADF needle should point straight ahead.
-And if it doesn't, adjust your heading so that it does.
+And Cross SUNOL; turn to if it doesn't, adjust your heading so that it does.
+13